 Yalta's air – an invigorating blend of sea and pine forest sprinkled with mountain chill – has always been its main asset.
 Back in the 19th century, doctors in St Petersburg had one remedy for poor-lunged aristocrats: Yalta.
 That's how the Russian royal family and other dignitaries, such as playwright Anton Chekhov, ended up here.

-With its odd mixture of Levantine and Soviet, the Crimean capital is not an unpleasant city, but there is no point lingering here, as everything else on the peninsula is much more exciting – and it's only a short bus ride away!
-If you have a night to spend in Simferopol, use this opportunity to chill out in one of its quality restaurants and cafes – a bit of a rarity on the c.
+With its odd mixture of the Levantine and the Soviet, the Crimean capital is not an unpleasant city, but there is no point lingering here, as everything else on the peninsula is much more exciting – and it's only a short bus ride away.
+The Crimean capital was the scene of dramatic though largely bloodless events during the Russian seizure of the peninsula.

 More a village than a town, the former capital of Crimean Tatar khans is cradled in a narrow valley squeezed between two limestone escarpments.
-Its name means 'garden-palace', and it's a garden that needs a lot of tilling after 50 years of neglect, when its owners lived in exile.
+Its name means 'garden-palace', and it's a garden that needs a lot of tilling after 50 years of neglect, during which its owners lived in exile.

-From the bloodthirsty pirates featuring in Homer's Odyssey to the Soviet nuclear submarine fleet – everyone used this beautiful curving fjord, invisible from the sea, as a secret hideout.
+From bloodthirsty pirates featuring in Homer's Odyssey to the Soviet nuclear-submarine fleet – everyone used this beautiful curving fjord, invisible from the sea, as a secret hideout.
 The British army wintered here during the Crimean War when a storm destroyed many supply ships moored outside the bay.